hashicorp/vault-client-dotnet/docs/System.md

 <a name="writecapabilitiesself"></a>
 # **WriteCapabilitiesSelf**
-> void WriteCapabilitiesSelf (WriteCapabilitiesSelfRequest writeCapabilitiesSelfRequest)
+> void WriteCapabilitiesSelf (WriteCapabilitiesSelfRequest writeCapabilitiesSelfRequest, TimeSpan? wrapTTL = null)

 Fetches the capabilities of the given token on the given path.